 Do all persons that we have in our life, no matter the role they play, need to be useful?
 Is the description of their role enough to explain their purpose?
 Or, does this lead to using or being used?

-To flip this equation, let’s use my favourite tool, Self Q & A, in which I ask myself questions in the third-person and have to answer them honestly and unfiltered.
+To flip this equation, let’s use my favourite tool, Third-person Journaling, in which I ask myself questions in the third-person and have to answer them honestly and unfiltered.
 I use this tool with my clients who need a way to hear their inner thoughts.
 Try it, you’ll learn a lot about yourself.

 Caz, how would you feel if someone needed you to have a purpose/ reason for you to be in their life?